 Songfacts®: You can leave comments about the song at the bottom of the page.

 This is a single by British rapper Tinchy Stryder from his third album, Third Strike.
-The song features a heavyweight collection of fellow British rappers - Giggs, Professor Green, Tinie Tempah, Devlin, Chipmunk, and Example.
+The song features a heavyweight collection of fellow British rappers in the following order - Giggs, Professor Green, Tinie Tempah, Devlin, Example, Chipmunk, and Tinchy.
 (Anyone know what the collective noun for a gathering of UK MCs is?
 Maybe we could make one up - how about a "Britspit"?)

 Stryder performed the song live at the MOBO Awards 2010.